How veganism can fuel an elite athlete to glory

 For a man whose annual income makes him, according to Forbes, the 10th highest-paid sportsperson of 2017, it is perhaps easier for Hamilton to adjust to this lifestyle change than most thanks to the nutritional and training advice at his disposal.

-But there are potential pitfalls, even for multimillionaire vegans (The Sunday Times reports that the Briton has a £131 million [$174 million] fortune.)
+But there are potential pitfalls, even for multimillionaire vegans (The Sunday Times reports that the Briton has a £131 million [$174 million] fortune).

 Iron deficiency can be a problem for many athletes, be they carnivores or vegans.